ppy/osu-wiki/news/2024/2024-07-17-skinning-contest-unchained-results.md

 ### 3rd place - ROSULA

-Inspired by the design of [Navia](https://genshin-impact.fandom.com/wiki/Navia) from *Genshin Impact*, [Chromasia](https://osu.ppy.sh/users/7306251) has once again put themselves near the top of the list.
+Inspired by the design of [Navia](https://genshin-impact.fandom.com/wiki/Navia) from *Genshin Impact*, ::Chromasia::{ user-id=7306251 } has once again put themselves near the top of the list.
 Even though this is their 3rd time entering a skinning contest, they have quickly solidified themselves in the upper echelon of the skinning community.
 Their newest entry, [ROSULA](https://osu.ppy.sh/community/forums/topics/1925929), basks users with tastefully placed golden yellow accents across the entire skin, along with Navia as the centre piece on the song selection screen.

 <div align="center" class="osu-md__paragraph">
     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/HpL7rWyVjP4" frameborder="0" allowfullscreen></iframe>